alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 ## Chapter 9: Full Circle

 > 1. Value is what we want.
 Features deliver value.
-Deliver- ing features early gives us value sooner.
+Delivering features early gives us value sooner.
-> 2. Managing by looking at value works better than manag- ing by dates or artifacts that don’t deliver value.
+> 2. Managing by looking at value works better than managing by dates or artifacts that don’t deliver value.
 >
 > 3. Planning features is easy enough to do.
 Estimate if you must.
 Selecting the work based on Yesterday’s Weather works better.
 >
-> 4. Building by features requires us to build a small, com- plete product, every couple of weeks.
+> 4. Building by features requires us to build a small, complete product, every couple of weeks.
 That product must always work correctly, and it must always be well designed.
 >
 > 5. Development must deliver real working features.
 The product must be well tested.
 Business-side people and developers contribute to testing.
 The product must be well designed.
 Developers keep the design alive all the time.
 >